How Much Compensation Could I Claim If My Child Is Injured In A School Accident?

 - Zigzags to prevent parking immediately outside of a school entrance.

-If a road traffic accident happens outside of a school involving a student, any compensation claim would usually be against the driver of the vehicle if they were found liable for the accident.
+If a road traffic accident happens outside of a school involving a student, any compensation claim would usually be against the vehicle’s driver if they were found liable for the accident.
 If it is found that the child caused the accident because they ran out in front of a vehicle then a claim would probably not be possible.

-To help prove what happened we recommend that you:
+To help prove what happened ahead of your children’s accident at school claims, we recommend that you:

 - Ensure your child is treated by a GP or at the local accident and emergency department.